sciencemesh/sciencemesh/docs/content/en/docs/Integrations/codimd.md

       path: /wopib
 ```

+> **Note:** depending on the ingress controller path-matching policies, you might experience routing issues between requests addressed to the WOPI Server and the Bridge (as their `path`-s can collide).
+Review your controller's [path priority](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/#path-priority) policies and use an alternative path in case that could be an issue.

 Refer to the [chart's documentation](https://artifacthub.io/packages/helm/cs3org/wopiserver#wopi-bridge-configuration) for a complete reference of all the configuration options available.
 Once ready, the release can be patched with the following command:

 ```bash